Q: I was not offered my preferred residence hall choice. What can I do?

 - Rooms will become available on the first day of classes for each semester because some students will have their contracts cancelled for failure to check into the residence hall by the required time.

-- Priority for bed spaces, which become available after opening, will be given first to students who don’t live on campus.
+- Priority for bed spaces will be given first to students who don’t live on campus.

 - Notification of a contract offer will be sent to the student’s UTA email address.
 Students who have accepted a contract and paid the appropriate fees online will need to return to the Housing office within 24 hours to acquire the necessary paperwork to move into the halls.

-- Students not offered a space on the first day of classes may check with the Housing Office once a day for a status update by emailing firstname.lastname@example.org.
+- Students not offered a space on the first day of classes may check with the Housing Office once a day for a status update.

-Option 4: If an offer is declined and the contract is cancelled, the contract can be reinstated for the same hall.
+Option 4: If an offer is declined and the contract is cancelled, we may be able to reinstate it for the same hall.
 In order for a contract to be reinstated students must complete a request for reinstatement.
 Reinstatement is based upon availably of space and is not guaranteed.
 The student’s new priority date will be based on the date that the request was sent.